VicenteFR/2025-MSTP-Bioinformatics-Bootcamp/Day_0_Setup/2_TSCC.md

 The [Triton Shared Computing Cluster (TSCC)](https://www.sdsc.edu/support/user_guides/tscc.html) is an HPC cluster on campus that is used by many research groups.

 We have set up training accounts for you to use on TSCC.
-This two step guide will walk you through the steps to log in to TSCC and access your training account.
+This three step guide will walk you through the steps to log in to TSCC and access your training account.

 # 1) Open a terminal